-Let’s explore the Square Foot Rule and the factors that can help you determine the right number to budget for maintenance and repairs for your property.
+Let’s explore the Square Foot Rule.
+These factors can help you determine the right number to budget for maintenance and repairs for your property.

-To calculate how much you should budget for property maintenance, a good rule of thumb is to allocate $1 for every square foot of the home.
+A quick strategy on how much you should budget for property maintenance is to allocate $1 for every square foot of the home.
 If you own a 1,500-square-foot property, budget $1,500 per year for maintenance and repairs.

 The Square Foot Rule is preferable to other calculations, like the 1 Percent Rule.
 The 1 Percent Rule says that you should budget 1 percent of the home’s purchase price for annual maintenance and repairs.
 If your home costs $200,000, you should budget $2,000 per year.

-The Square Foot Rule makes more sense to use as your base calculation because if you have more home to service, you’ll need more money in your budget.
+The Square Foot Rule makes more sense to use as your base calculation because the larger the home the greater the expenses.
 Conversely, the current real estate market, the seller and your negotiations impacted your final purchase price.
 If you bought the property at the peak of a bubble or managed a great discount, your maintenance budget shouldn’t be affected.
 The price of your home and the price of maintenance are generally independent, making the Square Foot Rule a better estimate.

 One factor the Square Foot Rule doesn’t account for, however, is the cost of labor.
 Maintenance and repairs for a 1,500-square-foot property in Toronto will be different from those in Windsor.
 The price for contractors, labor and building materials may vary by area.

 Factors Impacting Your Maintenance and Repair Costs